Thousands of citizens are amateur scientists as 1000 eyes definitely see more

 Some famous people and their inventions

-When you come to think of it, in old times scientist were wealthy men of leisure and amateurs.
+When you come to think of it, in old times scientists were wealthy men of leisure and amateurs.
 These were Individuals from the early part of the 20th century and earlier.

 William Herschel was a musician who was also a hobby astronomer.
 In 1781 he discovered the planet Uranus with his simple telescope.

 Then we have Benjamin Franklin.
 When the affairs of state left him some free time, he liked to invent things like the bifocal glasses and also the lightning rod.
-Have a look at the following video where you are presented 5 inventions by Benjamin Franklin.
+Have a look at the following video where 5 inventions by Benjamin Franklin are presented.